EthDevOps/action-cache/README.md

 A GitHub Action for caching dependencies and build outputs to S3-compatible storage (AWS S3, MinIO, etc.).

+## ⚠️ Important: For Ethereum Foundation Users

+**If you are part of the Ethereum Foundation**, please contact the **EthDevOps team** to obtain cache credentials before using this action.

+- 📧 Contact: `~devops` channel in Mattermost or create a ticket in `ethereum/devops`
+- 🔑 Required credentials: `CACHE_USERNAME` and `CACHE_PASSWORD`

+Do not attempt to configure your own S3 storage unless you have specific requirements outside of the EF infrastructure.

+---

 ## Features

 - 🚀 Fast caching to S3/MinIO